stellar/awesome-stellar/README.md

 - [Keybase](https://keybase.io/) - Secure groups, files, and chat for everyone with a built in Stellar wallet.

+- [Paysapp](https://github.com/kuyawa/paysapp) - Send money to more than a billion people in the world via Whatsapp, any currency, any asset, in seconds using the Stellar Network.

 - [SatoshiPay](https://satoshipay.io/) - Global, fast and easy micropayment solutions.

 - [Settle Network](https://settlenetwork.com/) - Settle provides programmatic interoperability between traditional and digital assets, by leveraging our financial infrastructure in every country we operate.